Hongweihuo-Lab/FM-Adaptive/README.md

          distribution, which matches the optimality of the Gamma encoding to the run-lengths.

+	 CSA is a practical implementation of the compressed suffix arrays (CSA) theory, introduced by Roberto Grossi and Jeffrey Scott Vitter.
+CSA retains the high-order entropy-compressed theoretical performance and introduces some improvements in practice.

+	 counting: compute the number of occurrences of a pattern P in the text T.
+	 locating: report the list of positions, where P occurs in T.
+	 extract: extraction of arbitrary portions of text T.

 	 counting: compute the number of occurrences of a pattern P in the text T.
 	 locating: report the list of positions, where P occurs in T.
 	 extract: extraction of arbitrary portions of text T.